joonhongpark11/poker_helper/README.md

 - 2024/07/12: Fixed issues.
 Now need to check if the all in actually works and make the user can contribute.

 - 2024/07/13: made user can play but got some errors.

+- 2024/07/14: sidepot and all in issue fixed.
+But now I have an issue with betting loop.
+One player checks for multiple times.
 </details>